Restaurant Zakuro, a discreet and authentic Japanese restaurant in Paris

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0465

-Then it's time for dessert, and there's no question of missing out on one of the chef's sweet specialties: Daifuku, served in pairs.
+Now it's time for dessert, and there's no question of missing out on one of the chef's sweet specialties: Daifuku, served in pairs.
 This Japanese delicacy is the result of a complex production process, and we'd like to thank chef Atsuko Sakamoto for sharing her expertise with the capital.
 Daifuku are eaten by hand and come in two versions, one simple, the second coated with soy powder.
-A dough, similar to that of a Mochi although thinner than that to which Parisians might be accustomed, coats a generous filling of red beans (Azuki), melting and sweet.
+A dough, similar to that of a Mochi but thinner than that to which Parisians might be accustomed, coats a generous filling of red beans (Azuki), melting and sweet.
 A gourmet way to round off this culinary excursion.

 Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481Zakuro, le restaurant authentique pour une cuisine japonaise réconfortante à Paris - DSC 0481